justjavac/remark-gitlab/test/fixtures/links/output.md

-# GitHub Links
+# GitLab Links

 This document tests transformation of links into references.
-The behaviour used on GitHub is very lacking.
+The behaviour used on GitLab is very lacking.
 E.g., commit comments are not actually rendered “properly”, the hash of the URL is literally shown next to the reference.
-Another by GitHub unsupported feature is references for issues, merge requests, or commits on different projects.
+Another by GitLab unsupported feature is references for issues, merge requests, or commits on different projects.

 remark-gitlab does support all these systems and makes things look